All Episodes

 Was anybody thinking that he might not run for re-election?

-Katie Korick, I have uh story from David Border, who is the TV critic, a TV writer for uh Associated Press.
+Katie Couric, I have a story from David Border, who is the TV critic, the TV writer for Associated Press.

 And full disclosure, I have spoken to Mr. Border on previous occasions.

-He's uh emailed me for my opinion on various things television.
+He's emailed me for my opinion on various things television.

-Since not we're not friends, I wouldn't say that we're not acquaintances, but I have spoken to him.
+I wouldn't say that word acquaintances, but I have spoken to him.

-And he has this story here on Katie Courick leaving, and it's a great illustration of how the news business protects and covers their own.
+And he has this story here on Katie Couric leaving, and it's a great illustration of how the news business protects and covers their own.

-Katie Coreick leaving her anchor post at the CBS Evening News less than five years after becoming the first woman to solely helm a network TV evening newscast.
+Katie Couric leaving her anchor post at the CBS Evening News less than five years after becoming the first woman to solely helm a network TV evening newscast.

-What a what an historic achievement that turned out to be.
+What an historic achievement that turned out to be.

-A network executive who spoke on condition of anonymity because Kurick has not officially announced her plans reported the move to the AP on Sunday night.
+A network executive who spoke on condition of anonymity because Couric has not officially announced her plans, reported the move to the AP on Sunday night.

 The 54-year-old anchor is expected to launch a syndicated talk show in 2012.